stuporglue/fastback/README.md

 // Change the site title
 $fb->sitetitle = "Moore Family Gallery";

-// Add a user account
-$fb->user['Michael'] = 'moore';

-// Give the user permission to flag photos
-$fb->canflag[] = 'Michael';

 // Specify where full sized photos are located.
 This can read-only.
 $fb->photobase = '/mount/bigdisk/my_photos/';

 // Specify where the sqlite file is located.
-The file must be read-write.
+The file itself must be read-write.
 $fb->sqlitefile = '/mount/fastdisk/fastback_gallery.sqlite';

+// Specify the cache directory.
+This needs to be writable by the web server.
+$fb->filecache= '/mount/fastdisk/cachedir';

 // Specify where the csv file is saved.
 The location must be read-write.
+Defaults the cache directory
 $fb->csvfile = '/mount/fastdisk/fastback_cache.csv';

+// Add a user account
+$fb->user['Michael'] = 'moore';

+// Give the user permission to flag photos
+$fb->canflag[] = 'Michael';

 // Directory regex used to find photos
 $fb->photodirregex = './[0-9]\{4\}/[0-9]\{2\}/[0-9]\{2\}/';

-// What types of image files should be accepted
+// Add support for tiff files
 $fb->supported_photo_types[] = 'tiff';

 // Change to a different basemap